 Can’t I do it with the people I already have?

 - Exactly how much are you expecting this superhero to do, personally?
 They already own a vision, a revenue number, a team to inspire and coach, day-to-day execution, and every last individual customer.
-Plus, we all know the effort it takes to context-switch between deep project work and a fire drill, then go back to the deep work.
+Plus, we all know the effort it takes to context-switch between deep project work and a fire drill, then back to the deep work.
 Can your VP of CS do some CS Ops?
 You bet.
-Will they improve your CS practice at the pace you need to meet your NRR & valuation goals?
+Will they improve your CS practice at the pace needed to meet your NRR & valuation goals?
+Likely the answer is no.

-You may also look outside the CS team.
+You may also look outside the CS team to do CS Ops work.
 It’s common to lean on IT, Revenue Ops or Sales Ops, an analytics team, or others.
-They can be a massive force-multiplier for CS Ops, but they can’t own the responsibility for using systems and processes to improve CS’s NRR or scalability for four reasons:
+They can be a massive force-multiplier for CS Ops, but they can’t own the responsibility for using systems and processes to improve CS’s NRR or scalability, for three reasons:

 - Who’s going to tell them what to do?
-For example, let’s say that you decide to improve retention through better onboarding.
+Let’s say that you decide to improve retention though better onboarding.
 Who’s going to break down the challenges and opportunities in your current onboarding program?
 Your VP of CS?
 See above.

-- These other teams sometimes have the skills to be true thought partners and business consultants, taking that pressure off of CS leadership.
+- They lack the context to be thoughtful.
+These other teams sometimes have the skills to be true thought partners and business consultants, taking that pressure off of CS leadership.
 Any great consultant needs to know the right questions to ask, though.
-These teams don’t know CS’s systems, how the CS team works, or even necessarily what the purpose of a CS team is.
+These teams don’t know CS’s systems or how the CS team works.
+They couldn’t describe the ROI of CS, the key actions and responsibilities of a CSM, or the difference between CS, Support, and Services.
 They don’t spend every day steeped in the knowledge that’s essential to be a thought partner.

 What will CS Ops do?